 The process for designing and developing parks and recreation facilities can change based on the size and complexity of each project.
-The steps below give a general overview of how the process works.
+The following sections are generally listed in the order in which the design and development process happens, from early planning through to construction.

-A project is commonly initiated in two ways:
+A project is commonly initiated in three ways:

 • from a development project